Wakeley, New South Wales: Geology

+Drilling began in the Wianamatta Group, with the well entering the Hawkesbury Sandstone at a depth of 73.5 m and the underlying Narrabeen Group at 312.1 m.
+The Narrabeen Group consisted of interbedded siltstone and poorly sorted sandstone, with subordinate mudstone and shale, deposited in an alluvial floodplain environment.
+Gas was encountered in several sandstone layers within the Narrabeen Group.
+Drill-stem tests at depths of 496 m and 542 m produced initial gas flows of 821 m3 and 1862 m3 per day, respectively; in both cases, the gas consisted of approximately 96% carbon dioxide.

+The well was drilled into an elongated northeast–southwest-oriented anticline.
+Fairfield-1 was subsequently classified as a gas discovery, although it was not commercially developed.
+The drilling provided subsurface information about the central Sydney Basin, including the sequence of Triassic sedimentary rocks underlying the Fairfield–Wakeley area.

 Demographics

 The largest ancestry in the suburb is Vietnamese 17.6%, followed by Assyrian 16.2% and Chinese 13.1%.
 English only is used at home by 21.2% of residents compared to an average 67.6% in New South Wales.
 The most common languages spoken after English are Vietnamese 17.9%, Assyrian-Neo Aramaic 15.1%, and Arabic 7.1%.

 37.9% of people in Wakeley were born in Australia compared to an average 65.4% in New South Wales.
 The most common places of birth after Australia are Iraq 16%, Vietnam 14%, and Cambodia 4.2%.